kazupon/args-tokens/README.md

 ## Convenient argument parsing

-Using the `parse,` you can transform the arguments into tokens and resolve the argument values once:
+Using the `parse` you can transform the arguments into tokens and resolve the argument values once:

 ```js
 import { parse } from 'args-tokens' // for Node.js and Bun